UBS Global Equity Climate Transition Fund

 Use stock / securities lending

-This fund uses, or can use, specialist strategies to aid performance which involve ‘lending’ fund assets to others at specific points in time.
+Uses specialist strategies to aid performance which involve ‘lending’ assets to others at specific points in time.
 Unscreened Assets & Cash

 Assets typically aligned to sustainability objectives 70 - 79%